 What if I lose my lawsuit?
 How do I pay you back?

 It’s a common fear that one may lose their lawsuit after getting funding from a third party.
-At Delta Settlement Funding, we understand that completely.
+At Rapid Lawsuit Funding, we understand that completely.
 That’s why our loans are non-recourse, which means that you don’t have to pay us back if you lose your lawsuit.
 We only get paid if you win, because that’s the right thing to do.